mouneeshwarip/furry-folks-foundation/README.md

 * [PIXLR:](https://pixlr.com/pt/)
     * PIXLR was used to create, modify and resize all images on this website.
 * [Canva](https://www)
-    * Canva was used to creat the image logo, favicon and also the office image.
+    * Favicon Generator was used to create favicon.
 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.